 The decline in consumption that we see after demonstration can happen in two ways: one is through the impact on income, that is, a decline in income leading to a decline in consumption as well, and second is directly due to the liquidity constraints and the inability of the households to have the requisite currency for their day-to-day purchases.
 To test how much of this effect is through the effect on income, in this sub-section, I show the results on income.
 In particular, I show that I cannot reject that there is no impact on household income and I do not see a differential impact on income for relatively richer and poorer households.
 For this analysis, I focus on total household income obtained from all sources.
 Figure 13 shows the estimated time series for household income.
 The base month is October 2016 and all other coefficients are relative to October 2016 income.
 As we can see, there is some seasonality in the income data but there does not seem to be any evidence of a decline in household income after demonetization.
 There is also an increasing pattern in income towards the latter half of 2017.
 While the pattern is not a part of the estimation window and thus, would not affect the estimate, I also show the robustness of the estimate to controlling for this trend more flexibly and in the data appendix, I discuss the potential reasons for this increase in the data.
-Table 11 shows the estimated coefficient for the post-demonetization dummy based on the time series..
+Table 9 shows the estimated coefficient for the post-demonetization dummy based on the time series.
 The coefficient is 492.7 and is not statistically different from 0.
-Therefore, we do not see any evidence of a decline in income after demonetization in this specification.
+Therefore, we do not see any evidence of a decline in income after demonstration in this specification.
 Columns 2 and 3 show the results for rural and urban areas separately.
+For both rural and urban areas, the for households with household head employed in the formal sector as the baseline probability of borrowing from money lender is lower for these households.

-For both rural and urban areas, the coefficients are actually positive and we do not see evidence of a decline in income.
+coefficients are actually positive and we do not see evidence of a decline in income.

 The above result is based on a 12-month window around demonetization.
-To make sure the results are not affected by the selection of bandwidth, Figure 14 shows the coefficient for different bandwidths.
+To make sure the results are not affected by the selection of bandwidth, Figure 14a shows the coefficient for different bandwidths.
 The y-axis shows the number of months in the window.
 As we can see, for each specification, we cannot reject that the coefficient is equal to 0.
 However, we also see that the coefficient is becoming more negative as the bandwidth is becoming smaller.
 With smaller bandwidth, the variance increases but the bias actually reduces.
 Therefore, while we cannot reject that the estimate is 0, a negative estimate in the four-month and six-month window suggests a possible negative impact on household income in the initial one or two months after demonetization.
-Taking the 95% confidence interval of the eight-month window, which provides a balance between bias and variance, we can rule out a negative impact on household income greater than 750 rupees or about 5% of the baseline average household income before demonstration.
+Taking the 95% confidence interval of the eight-month window, which provides a balance between bias and variance, we can rule out a negative impact on household income greater than 750 rupees or about 5% of the baseline average household income before demonetization.